-When my parents passed away that same year, I became preoccupied with the huge collection of family photographs I discovered in their garage.
-Many of the people in them were unidentified, but even those I knew came with surprises, like the candid snapshots of my grandmother that revealed an internal life that I had never been aware of as a child.
-Other photographs were so fascinating in their strangeness that I felt compelled to paint them over and over again.
-The whole collection became the focus for ideas about alienation, meaning, remembrance, public and private persona, longing, and so on.
+When my parents passed ten years ago, I became preoccupied with the huge archive of family snapshots I discovered in their garage.
+Some were so fascinating in their strangeness that I painted their subjects many times over.
+Eventually, the whole collection became the focus for feelings about alienation, meaning, remembrance, public and private persona, longing, and so on.
 Ultimately, I began combining these ‘characters’ in scenes I borrow from other parts of my life, such as horror movies from my childhood, vintage advertisements, landscapes I’ve lived in, and paintings I have loved.

 Opening dates and times